-The 2012 Code changes this and requires the published information to include the monetary value of financial support and of invoiced costs (Clause 23.7).
+The 2012 Code changed this and required the published information to include the monetary value of financial support and of invoiced costs (Clause 23.7).
 The £250 minimum in the 2011 Code no longer applies.
 For significant non-financial support that cannot be assigned a meaningful monetary value, the published information must describe clearly the non-monetary value that the organisation receives.

 A list of patient organisations including the monetary value of support regardless of its level must be made publicly available by the end of the first quarter of 2013 and cover activities commenced on or after 1 January 2012 or ongoing on that date.
 Until that information is made publicly available, the requirements for disclosure set out in Clause 23.7 of the 2011 Code and its supplementary information remain applicable.
-Companies should take steps to ensure that when the time comes they will be able to readily source the information to be published.
+Companies should take steps to ensure that they are able to readily source the information to be published.